mswjs/data/README.md

 - `PUT /users/:id`, updates an existing user by primary key.
 - `DELETE /users/:id`, deletes an existing user by primary key.

-The "/user" part of the route derives from your model name.
+The "/user" part of the route is derived from your model name.
 For example, if you have a "post" model defined in your `factory`, then the generated handlers will be `/posts`, `/posts/:id`, etc.

 With the handlers generated and MSW configured, you can start querying the database: